Carbon Off Setting Programme

 Eco-conscious technology is becoming the way of the future.
 With climate change and sustainability within the top concerns for the 21st century, it will take serious commitment from airlines in the next decade but there’s no shortage of innovative ideas ready to take hold of our skies.

 Sustainable aviation fuel or S.A.F is fuel produced from sustainable feedstocks and gives a reduction of up to 80% in carbon emissions, this is also including emissions within the manufacturing process.
 S.A.F is currently more costly than traditional fossil fuel but that’s down to the continuing development of new production technologies.
 As the technology matures, we will see S.A.F become less costly and more beneficial for the environment then traditional Jet fuel.
-Airports within the Uk which currently offer S.A.F are London-Luton and Farnborough Airport.
+Airports within the UK which currently offer S.A.F are London-Luton and Farnborough Airport (one of our most frequented airports)

-CO2 emissions from private jets in Europe increased by nearly a third (31%) between 2005 and 2019, To help reduce our carbon emissions and achieve the industry wide goal of cutting carbon emissions in half, Admiral Jet have introduced a Carbon Offsetting programme.
+CO2 emissions from private jets in Europe increased by nearly a third (31%) between 2005 and 2019, To help reduce our carbon emissions and achieve the industry wide goal of cutting carbon emissions in half, Admiral Jet have introduced a Carbon Offsetting programme in line with our goal of Protecting the Environment.
 The cost of this programme will be added to the clients’ final invoice although it should be noted that this is completely optional.
 Clients can also opt to donate further towards this program when booking.

 Managing Director David Doughty comments: “Admiral Jet appreciates that aviation is one of the industries which is producing carbon emissions and believe that this new programme which we are introducing is a short-term solution while we all work towards the longer-term goal of electric flight”.